Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 style RV stroke:transparent
 ```

-Fig. 1

-In practical terms, this general use case can be applicable in any number of scenarios, from simple stop orders to fully
-decentralized algorithmic trading.
+In practical terms, this general use case can be applicable in any number of scenarios, from simple stop orders to fully decentralized algorithmic trading.

 There are three main contracts involved in this scenario: